Hyperimmunoglobulin E syndrome

 Hyperimmunoglobulinemia E syndrome (HIES), of which the autosomal dominant form is called Job's syndrome or Buckley syndrome, is a heterogeneous group of immune disorders.
-Job's is also very rare at about 300 cases currently in the literature.
+Job's is also very rare at about 300 cases currently in literature.

 Presentation

+This illustration shows person with Job's syndrome, with dysmorphic facial features (such as:deep-set eyes, increased intercanthal distance, prognathism, broad nasal bridge, and a high-arched palate), prognathism, eczematous lesions and xerotic skin, cold abscess on the neck, and high-arched palate.

 It is characterized by recurrent "cold" staphylococcal infections (due to impaired recruitment of neutrophils), unusual eczema-like skin rashes, severe lung infections that result in pneumatoceles (balloon-like lesions that may be filled with air or pus or scar tissue) and very high (> 2000 IU/mL or 4800 mcg/L) concentrations of the serum antibody IgE.
 Inheritance can be autosomal dominant or autosomal recessive.
 Many patients with autosomal dominant STAT3 hyper-IgE syndrome have characteristic facial and dental abnormalities, fail to lose their primary teeth, and have two sets of teeth simultaneously.

 Pathophysiology

 Abnormal neutrophil chemotaxis due to decreased production of interferon gamma by T lymphocytes is thought to cause the disease.

 Both autosomal dominant and recessive inheritance have been described: